RoutingKit/RoutingKit/doc/OpenStreetMap.md

 OSM contains many nodes.
 A lot of these encode for example the contours of buildings.
 These are not relevant for routing.
 RoutingKit therefore does not export every node.
 It discerns between three types of nodes:

-- OSM nodes
+* OSM nodes
-- Modelling nodes
+* Modelling nodes
-- Routing nodes
+* Routing nodes

 The set of routing nodes is a subset of the modelling nodes which are a subset of the OSM nodes.
 Routing nodes are the nodes in the extracted routing graph.
 Modelling nodes are used to represent the geometry of a road.
 In OSM, a way does not have a geometry attribute as is the case for many other map datasets.
 Instead, the curvature of a road is encoded using many nodes of degree two.
 These nodes are not relevant for routing as no routing decision takes place at them.
 There are therefore not part of the routing graph.
 They are referred to as modelling nodes.

 Modelling nodes are considered when computing the distance of an arc.
 Currently, they are just discarded afterwards.
 The long term goal is to compress their geographic positions into an arc attribute.
-There is a boolean parameter that turns all modelling nodes into routing nodes to work around this current limitation.
+There is a boolean parameter that turns all modelling nodes into routing nodes to work around this current limitatio

 Routing nodes have consecutive integer IDs.
 The first node has ID 0.
 Their relative order corresponds to the OSM node order.
 RoutingKit stores OSM IDs using 64 bits but assumes that the number of modelling and routing nodes fits into a 32 bit integer.

 There are further two types of way IDs:

-- OSM ways
+* OSM ways
-- Routing ways
+* Routing ways

 An OSM way ID is the ID exactly as it appears in OSM.
 Only ways that are used for routing are routing ways.
 They are assigned consecutive IDs that are called routing way ID.